wenchnoob/Zendesk_Coding_Challenge/README.md

         page you were on, Or click View Raw to view the Json Payload for that specific ticket

     5. If you ever land on the /myError page simply click Go Home to go back to the index page.

+### To run the tests

+    Simply go to the TicketServiceTest file and change the properties, then go to the TicketviewerApplicationTests file and click the run button to run the entire suite.

+## Finally
+### Please feel free to direct any questions to wcdutreuil@gmail.com